jundalisay/superbnetlify/content/en/research/smith/theory-moral-sentiments/part-1/section-3/chapter-2.md

 ### Rich versus Poor

+{{< s v="18" >}} Humans are disposed to go along with the feelings of the rich and the powerful.
+This leads to:
-18 The distinction of ranks and the order of society is founded on mankind's disposition to go along with all the feelings of the rich and the powerful.
-Our subordination to our superiors more frequently arises from our admiration for the advantages of their situation, than from any expectations of benefit from their goodwill.
+- the distinction of ranks
+- the order of society

+Our subordination to our superiors more frequently arises from our admiration for their advantages, than from any expectations of benefit from their goodwill.
 - Their benefits can extend only to a few.
 - But their fortunes interest almost everybody.
   - We are eager to assist them in completing a system of happiness.